-Days 1–3: “Fruit floods the body with nutrients that stimulate metabolism,” says Pomroy.
+Days One to Three: “Fruit floods the body with nutrients that stimulate metabolism,” says Pomroy.
 “And with very little fat, we encourage the body to metabolize its own fat stores.”

 - Fill up on fruit.
-Get four servings (1 apple, 1 orange or 1 cup of berries, peaches or pineapples) throughout the day before dinner.
+Get four servings (one apple, one orange or one cup of berries, peaches or pineapples) throughout the day before dinner.

 - Round out your plate.
-At each meal, eat 4 oz. of animal protein (or 3⁄4 cups beans) and lots of non-starchy veggies like broccoli and leafy greens.
+At each meal, eat four ounces of animal protein (or 3/4 cup beans) and lots of non-starchy veggies like broccoli and leafy greens.

-Days 4–7: You’ll focus on increasing fat intake, which stimulates fat burn.
+Days Four to Seven: You’ll focus on increasing fat intake, which stimulates fat burn.

 - Omit complex carbs at breakfast and dinner.

-- Add four servings of good fat (1⁄4 avocado, 1⁄4 cup hummus or raw nuts, or 2 Tbs. nut butter or oil).
+- Add four servings of good fat (1/4 avocado, 1/4 cup hummus or raw nuts, or two tablespoons nut butter or oil).

-Sample Day 1 Meal: Spaghetti Dinner: Toss 1⁄2 cup cooked quinoa spaghetti with 4 oz. broiled chicken and 1⁄4 cup sweet peas.
+Sample Day One Meal: Spaghetti Dinner: Toss 1/2 cup cooked quinoa spaghetti with four ounces broiled chicken and 1/4 cup sweet peas.
 Sprinkle with red pepper flakes.
 Serve with a side salad.

 If your metabolism is stalling: